OptMap: Geometric Map Distillation via Submodular Maximization

-The process for evaluating elements and updating ordering scores is described in \cref{alg:DR_step}.
-The algorithm begins by making a copy of the sorted and unsorted sets (line 1) which will be saved if the element is included in the solution.
-The marginal value $\Gamma(e_{i}|S_{v})$ of the element is found incrementally during the evaluation pass (lines 3-13) and initialized on line 2.
-The marginal value of $e_{i}$ is determined by finding the elements of the input set such that $d(e_{i},e_{j}) < d(e_{j},S)$.
+\Cref{alg:DR_step} describes the steps for evaluating elements and updating ordering scores.
+It begins by making a copy of the sorted and unsorted sets (line 1) which will be saved if the element is included in the solution.
+The marginal value $\Gamma(e_{i}|S_{v})$ of the element is found incrementally during the evaluation pass (lines 3-13).
+The marginal value of $e_{i}$ is determined by finding the elements of the input set $e_{j} \in E$ such that $d(e_{i},e_{j}) < d(e_{j},S)$.
 If an input set element is closer to $e_{i}$ than the current solution (lines 4-5), then the marginal value score is increased by the difference in the distances weighted by the input set element's weighting.
-On lines 7-11, the ordering score is updated by taking the difference in $\hat{\Gamma}$ divided by the number of solutions such that the average value is maintained (lines 8 and 10). $\hat{\Gamma}$ is assumed monotone-increasing such that when $d < d(e_{i},S_{v})$, $\hat{\Gamma}(d) < \hat{\Gamma}(d(e_{i},S_{v}))$.
+On lines 7-11, the ordering score is updated by taking the difference in $\hat{\Gamma}$ divided by the number of solutions such that the average value is maintained (lines 8 and 10).
+The key idea of dynamic reordering is that the evaluation of CEBC and ordering scores is performed at the same time. $\hat{\Gamma}$ is assumed monotone-increasing such that when $d < d(e_{i},S_{v})$, $\hat{\Gamma}(d) < \hat{\Gamma}(d(e_{i},S_{v}))$.
 This means that lines 8 and 10 decrease the ordering score because this new element has a higher degree of mutual information with it.